ericthuang/IgniteWorshipScheduler/README.md

 * Each band has no more than one of each:
   * lead keyboardist, rhythm keyboardist, drummer, percussionist, bassist

-2. Score set of Sunday bands as follows:
+2. Score set of Sunday bands (starting at 0) as follows:
-* +3 for each sunday band that is complete (contains leader, lead rhythm instrument, bass, keys, drums)
+* +5 low utilization mean across all members in schedule
-* +2 if low variability of utilization across all ministry members (goal is for close to uniform utilization)
+* +5 low utilization variability (standard deviation) across all members in schedule
-* +2 for each pair of consecutive Sundays that do not have carryover members (check with moving window)
+* +3 for every band in schedule that is complete (meets all minimum requirements as defined by `RoleParameters.json`
-* +2 for each set of 3 consecutive Sundays that do not have carryover members (check with moving window)
+* +2 for every band in schedule that has two leaders
-* +2 for each sunday band that has two leads
+* +2 for every band in schedule that has at least one non-lead vocalist
-* +2 for each sunday band that has a secondary vocalist
+* +2 for every band in schedule that has a lead electric guitarist
-* +2 for each sunday band that has a lead electric guitarist
+* +2 for every band in schedule that has a lead keyboardist
-* +1 for each sunday band that that has a second keyboardist
+* +2 for every band in schedule that has a percussionist
-* +1 for each sunday band that has a percussionist
+* +10 for each pair of consecutive Sunday bands that don't have carryover members (members serving 2 consecutive weeks)
-* +1 for each member that serves in their secondary role at least once per term and no more than 50% of their Sundays
+* +10 for each set of 3 consecutive Sunday bands that don't have any carryover members

 3. Output top 3 schedules (+ supporting metrics) for human evaluation